Banque Cantonale Vaudoise Purchases 3,387 Shares of Boston Scientific Co. (NYSE:BSX)

 Boston Scientific (NYSE:BSX) last released its quarterly earnings data on Monday, November 2nd.
 The medical equipment provider reported $0.37 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.25 by $0.12.
 Boston Scientific had a return on equity of 11.77% and a net margin of 36.59%.
 Equities analysts predict that Boston Scientific Co. will post 1.04 EPS for the current fiscal year.

 BSX has been the subject of a number of analyst reports.
-Jefferies Financial Group raised their price objective on Boston Scientific from $43.00 to $46.00 and gave the stock a “buy” rating in a research report on Thursday, July 30th.
-SVB Leerink lifted their target price on Boston Scientific from $40.00 to $43.00 and gave the company a “market perform” rating in a research report on Thursday, July 30th.
-Needham & Company LLC reaffirmed a “buy” rating and set a $50.00 target price on shares of Boston Scientific in a research report on Wednesday, July 29th.
-Citigroup lifted their target price on Boston Scientific from $44.00 to $46.00 and gave the company a “buy” rating in a research report on Thursday, July 30th.
-Finally, Oppenheimer lifted their price target on Boston Scientific from $41.00 to $43.00 and gave the stock a “market perform” rating in a report on Wednesday, July 29th.
+Wolfe Research assumed coverage on Boston Scientific in a research report on Friday, September 11th.
+They set a “market perform” rating and a $46.00 price objective for the company.
+Oppenheimer lifted their target price on Boston Scientific from $41.00 to $43.00 and gave the company a “market perform” rating in a research report on Wednesday, July 29th.
+Jefferies Financial Group lifted their price target on Boston Scientific from $43.00 to $46.00 and gave the stock a “buy” rating in a report on Thursday, July 30th.
+Needham & Company LLC reiterated a “buy” rating and set a $50.00 price target on shares of Boston Scientific in a report on Wednesday, July 29th.
+Finally, Morgan Stanley dropped their price target on Boston Scientific from $48.00 to $41.00 and set an “overweight” rating on the stock in a report on Thursday.
 Five investment analysts have rated the stock with a hold rating, eighteen have given a buy rating and three have issued a strong buy rating to the stock.
 Boston Scientific presently has an average rating of “Buy” and a consensus price target of $44.13.

 Boston Scientific Profile